Convex-Dev/design/papers/glossary.md

 ## Address

-An Address is a 32-byte value used to refer to Accounts.
+An Address is a numerical value used to refer to Accounts.
 An Address is valid if it refers to an existing Account (User or Actor) in the CVM State.

-An Address is usually presented as a 64-character hexadecimal string, looking something like:
+An Address is conventionally displayed as a number with with a `#` prefix e.g.:

-`0x8506cc53f9b7dD152C9BB5386d50C360ff85EFD043049aea55B44362D92C0E1C`

-Technically, the Address of a User Account is an `Ed25519` Public Key.
-You must be in possession of the corresponding private key in order to digitally sign transactions for that Account.
-Actor Accounts have Addresses that are generated via SHA3-256 hash functions (and therefore do not have a corresponding private key, and no transactions can be submitted for them).
+`#1245`

+Addresses are issued sequentially for new Accounts by the CVM.

 ## Belief

-A Belief is a specialised data structure containing a Peer's combined view of what other Peers are communicating with respected to the Consensus Algorithm.
+A Belief is a specialised Value containing a Peer's combined view of Consensus.

+The Belief data structure most notably contains Orderings of Blocks either confirmed in Consensus or proposed for Consensus by different Peers.

 ## Belief Merge Function

-A specialised function that can be used to merge beliefs from different Peers.
+A specialised function that can be used to merge Beliefs from different Peers.

 Each Peer runs a Belief Merge function as part of the Consensus Algorithm.

 ## Blob

-A Data Object representing an arbitrary sequence of bytes.
+A Value representing an arbitrary sequence of bytes.

 ## Block